Lidköping – for lovers of porcelain and architecture

 Discover Little Castle Garden – a green treasure

-On the east side of Läckö Castle is the Little Castle Garden, where gardener Simon Irvine and his team work.
-Every spring they turn the earth by hand, carefully and methodically.
+On the east side of Läckö Castle is the Little Castle Garden.
+Every spring the garderners turn the earth by hand, carefully and methodically.
 And every autumn they build compost piles under the walnut trees.
 Everything is taken care of, for later use.
-If you want to learn more about what grows here, Simon and his colleagues are almost always on site, and are happy to talk about the garden.
-Everything edible is harvested, and then used in the kitchen of the restaurant Hvita Hjorten, so the restaurateurs Katrin Ljungblom and Stefan Söderholm always have high-quality, super-fresh ingredients to work with.
+If you want to learn more about what grows here, the garderners are almost always on site, and are happy to talk about the garden.
+Everything edible is harvested, and then used in the kitchen of the restaurant Gastrosfär, so the restaurateurs Patricia and Stefan always have high-quality, super-fresh ingredients to work with.